Adolis García Player Props: Rangers vs. Angels

 Adolis García At The Plate

-- Garcia is hitting .243 with four doubles, eight home runs and 11 walks.
+- Garcia is batting .244 with four doubles, eight home runs and 12 walks.

-- In 53.3% of his games this year, Garcia has had at least one RBI.
-He's picked up more than one in 23.3% and driven in three or more of his team's runs in three contests.
+- In 17 games this year (54.8%), Garcia has picked up an RBI, and in seven of those games (22.6%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.